igkiou/cpp_dev/README.md

 #### Parameter and argument lists:

-When it is necessary to wrap a function’s parameters or arguments, they are wrapped at the maximum number of indents that is no more that one character to the right of the first character of the parameter or argument list.
+When it is necessary to wrap a function's parameters or arguments, they are wrapped at the maximum number of indents that is no more that one character to the right of the first character of the parameter or argument list.
 If this is impractical, they are wrapped at two